aandreev0/fsmh/chapters/4-control/micro-manager.md

 Native adapters for Micro-Manager are written in C++ and compiled against specific version of Micro-Manager.
 However, one can also create python-based device adapter using [pyDevice](https://github.com/micro-manager/mmCoreAndDevices/tree/main/DeviceAdapters/PyDevice) virtual device adapter.

-For example, we have created 4 adapters:
+For example, we have created 5 adapters for following hardware:
-- for linear stage (Pollux)
+- linear stage (Pollux)
+- XY stage (Thorlabs)
-- XY stage and piezo Z stage (Thorlabs)
+- piezo Z stage (Thorlabs)
 - filter wheel (Picard)
+- syringe pump (New Era Pumps)

 Code is to be released later.